Step 1. Please have an

 Note: The JPO's

-official fee for an examination request varies depending on the
+official fee for an examination request varies on the

 number of claims.